AgoraIO/Docs-Source/cloud-recording/develop/webpage-mode.md

 ### Stop recording

 The charging will continue until the web page recording stops.
-You should set a reasonable `maxRecordingHour` based on the actual business scenario or actively stop the web page recording.
+You should set a reasonable `maxRecordingHour` based on the actual business use-case or actively stop the web page recording.

 When a recording finishes, call [`stop`](../reference/restful-api#stop) to leave the channel and stop recording.
 To use Agora Cloud Recording again, you need to call the [`acquire`](../reference/restful-api#acquire) method for a new resource ID.